-like a bird alone on a roof.
-Psalm 102:7
+like a bird alone on a roof. — Psalm 102:7

 Today, Israel is very much “like a bird alone on a roof.”
 When she is attacked, most countries look the other way.
 When she defends herself, the world is quick to denounce her.
 Israel watches as her enemies attain more and greater weapons than ever before.
 But she is alone on the rooftop where she can clearly see what is going on.
 Almost everyone else in the world is unable or unwilling to see the threat that is facing her.
-Israel waits, alone, vulnerable, and isolated.
+Israel waits, alone, vulnerable, and frightened.

 This is why the work that we do here at The Fellowship is so critical.
 When we extend a helping hand, we tell Israel that she is not alone – that she has friends who love her and are ready to help her.
-A little bit of friendship goes a very long way, and we cannot underestimate the ability we have to give Israel strength both materially and spiritually.
+A little bit of friendship goes a very long way, and we cannot underestimate the ability we have to give Israel strength – both materially and spiritually.

-The Fellowship stepped in and paid for Nava and her family to relocate to Israel’s north so that the family could heal away from the sirens, rockets, and danger.
-Nava said, "Knowing that someone was concerned for us soothes my soul and gives me the strength to carry on.”
+The Fellowship stepped in and paid for Nava and her family to relocate to Israel’s north for the duration of conflict so that the family could heal away from the sirens, rockets, and danger.
+Nava says, “Knowing that someone was concerned for us soothes my soul and gives me the strength to carry on.”

 Friends, we want to thank you for standing with Israel.
 Like the birds instinctively know, there is strength in numbers; together we can help Israel weather any storm.
 Let Israel know that she is never, ever alone through your prayers and support.